nsandeep87/code-challenge/README.md

 Description:
 The challenge is wrapped into a NodeJs Project.
 You'll need node js runtime. i have use Node 12.14.0.
+The program consistis of the the below files
+1. airline.js: this is entry file, through which you can run the program.
+The airline.js creates an instance of airplane passing the given input
+2. airplane.js: The file creates an airplane and draws seat section based on the inputs
+3. seatSection.js: Creates seat sections to based on the input if it the Left section, right section or Middle.
+Based on the section, we can determine if the seat is Window, Middle, Aisle
+4. seat.js: The file creates seats and and has the fields updated based on which section it is present

 How to run the program:
 Once Node is installed, run node airplaine.js